![]() | Fantasy Football 101: How to Smack-Trash Talk |

-Fantasy smack talk, trash-talk...whatever you call it, when you play fantasy football for as long as I have you'll realize that trash talk skills are directly related to fantasy football skills.
+Fantasy smack talk, insults, trash-talk, one liners, comebacks...whatever you call it, when you play fantasy football for as long as I have you'll realize that trash talk skills are directly related to fantasy football skills.
 Smack also adds to the fun and is encouraged in how-to be a fantasy football commissioner guides.
 So, that said, winning is not enough...you must smack!
+Besides, when you've got a RoboCoach making all your strategy decisions that gives you time to do the things humans are good at--trash talk!
 On this page I'll describe the elements of smack and show you, by example, how I trash-talk.
 I don't have any smack credentials, but then again who does.

 Lesson #1: its not whether you win or lose--it's how well you dish out the smack